POLICY 519 - INTERVIEWS OF STUDENTS BY OUTSIDE AGENCIES

 - School district officials shall have discretion to reasonably schedule the time, place, and manner of an interview by a local welfare or local law enforcement agency on school district premises.
 However, where the alleged perpetrator is believed to be a school district official or employee, the local welfare or local law enforcement agency will have discretion to determine where the interview will be held.
 The interview must be conducted not more than 24 hours after the receipt of the notification unless another time is considered necessary by agreement between the school district officials and the local welfare or law enforcement agency.
 However, school district officials must yield to the discretion of the local welfare or law enforcement agency concerning other persons in attendance at the interview.
 School district officials will make every effort to reduce the disruption to the educational program of the child, other students, or school staff when an interview is conducted on school district premises.

-- Students shall not be taken from school district property without the consent of the principal or without a proper warrant.
+- Students shall not be taken from school district property without the consent of the principal and without proper warrant.

 Source: Cambridge-Isanti Schools